-Differentiation between test methods to standards:
+Differentiation of test methods according to the standards:

 Method A: Melt mass flow rate (MFR)

-Method B: Melt volume flow rate (MVR)
+Method B Melt volume flow rate (MVR)

-Method D to ASTM D1238: Multi-stage tests
+Method D to ASTM D1238: Multi-weight tests

 - With many polyolefins it is common to state the MVR value for different load levels and determine the flow rate ratio (FRR).

 - This requires measurements from several fillings when simple extrusion plastometers are used.
-Extrusion plastometers equipped with an automatic load-change unit can measure multiple load-levels from a single filling.
+Extrusion plastometers equipped with an automatic load-change unit can measure multiple load levels from a single filling.